meganhepner/pet-website/README.md

 ## Description

 _This is a simple webpage about my dog.
-In this page I practiced best practices in HTML presentation, as well as adding strong and em tags and links to pictures and other websites. _
+In this page I practiced using strong and em tags and links to pictures and other websites. _

 ## Setup/Installation Requirements

-* _Clone this repository_
+* to clone this content, copy the url provided by the 'clone or download' button in GitHub
+* in the terminal use the command 'git clone (GitHub url)'
-* _Open in web browser_
+* open the content in a web browser

 ## Technologies Used
 _HTML_